 Sundance Trail/ Sundance Canyon

-Length: 3.7 km one way from trailhead plus 1.6 km moderate loop
+- Length: 3.7 km one way from trailhead plus 1.6 km moderate loop

-Elevation gain: 155 m, elevation loss 60 m
+- Elevation gain: 155 m, elevation loss 60 m

-Walking time: 3-hour round trip
+- Walking time: 3-hour round trip

-Trailhead: Cave and Basin National Historic Site
+- Trailhead: Cave and Basin National Historic Site

-What we like most about it is that you can turn around at any time and still feel satisfied with your adventure.
-Once on this trail, if you choose to go to the end, you will be greeted by the beautiful Sundance Canyon, which is definitely picture worthy!
+What we like most is that you can turn around anytime and still feel satisfied with your adventure.
+Once on this trail, if you choose to go to the end, you will be greeted by the beautiful Sundance Canyon, which is definitely picture-worthy!
+Don’t forget to pack water, wear comfortable shoes/ boots, dress in layers, and bring your bear spray.

 Is the Cave and Basin Worth Visiting?

-Considering how inexpensive the experience is, interesting, and history-rich we recommend you visit once on your trip.
+Considering how inexpensive the experience is, interesting, and history-rich, we recommend you visit once on your trip.
 It can easily be combined with a visit to Bow Falls, Cascade Gardens, and the Banff Gondola for one epic day around Downtown Banff.

 Plan Your Trip to the Canadian Rockies